International Legion (Ukraine): Post-formation

 On 27 February 2022, Croatian Prime Minister Andrej Plenković commented on news of the possible departure of Croatian volunteers to Ukraine after the announcement of the formation of the International Legion, saying "Every departure to Ukraine is an act of individuals and they take personal responsibility".

 On 28 February, it was reported by Dnevnik.hr and Balkan Insight that Croatian fighters were already in Ukraine and more were intending to join them.
 Some volunteers cited Ukraine's quickness to recognize Croatia's independence in 1991 as a causus belli to join Ukraine.

 The Croatian military envoy to Moscow Željko Akrap was summoned to the Russian Defense Ministry on 2 March 2022 and 3 March 2022 over allegations that 200 Croatian volunteers had joined the Ukrainian army.
 During the second call, the Russian side tried to hand over a protest note to Akrap but he refused to take it.

 Cuba

 The Embassy of Ukraine in Havana attempted to recruit for the International Legion in March 2022.
+Despite this attempt, most Cuban fighters in Ukraine fight for the Russian side, being recruited with the promise of Russian citizenship or a high salary.
+Despite this situation, the Ministry of Foreign Affairs strongly rejected the recruitment of fighters for any of the sides involved.

 Czech Republic

-Citizens of the Czech Republic are allowed to join other countries' armed forces as foreign volunteers if they get an approval by the President of the Czech Republic.
+Citizens of the Czech Republic are allowed to join other countries' armed forces as foreign volunteers if they get an approval by the president of the Czech Republic.
 On 28 February, the president Miloš Zeman stated he would be in favor of allowing potential volunteers to join the newly formed Ukrainian legion.
 The Ministry of Defence has already reported its first applicants.

-It's reported that 600 Czechs have joined the legion as volunteers.
+It is reported that 600 Czechs have joined the legion as volunteers.